terraform-ibm-modules/documentation/docs/migrate-module.md

 ## Make updates to pass the pre-commit checks

-1. Run the pre-commit hooks From the root of the newly cloned repo to identify other changes that you need to make:
+1. Run the pre-commit hooks from the root of the newly cloned repo to identify other changes that you need to make:

     ```bash
     pre-commit run --all-files